How to apply

 Tabs 1 and 2 ask for your personal and contact details.
 Complete these as you would for any application.

 Tab 3 will ask you to complete several mandatory or optional boxes related to the Programme you are applying for – such as Personal Statements and Relevant Training / Skills.
-When applying to our CDT programme, in most of these boxes you just need to enter “Not Applicable – see uploaded documents” (the attachment requirments for the CDT are explained below).
+When applying to our CDT programme, in most of these boxes you just need to enter “Not Applicable – see uploaded documents” (the attachment requirements for the CDT are explained below).

 The exception on Tab 3 is the box named “Name of proposed supervisor (if known)”.
 In answering this question, please list a minimum of two, and a maximum of five, potential supervisors you have identified from the list of potential supervisors on the CDT website.
 Please note: that contact with potential supervisors prior to application is not necessary but is encouraged.